Pseudo-effectivity of the relative canonical divisor and uniruledness in positive characteristic: A flat non-uniruled smooth cover

-Here we present some foundational material, which might or might not be well-known for experts.
-The arguments and the ideas of the proofs in \autoref{sec:category} are certainly well known for the experts.
-However, we did not find a reference for the main statement, that is, to \autoref{prop:category}.
-In particular, we include a detailed proof of \autoref{prop:category}, remarking that both the statement, and the proofs might be not unexpected for the experts.

-The main reason for the existence of the present section is that we want to work with the cohomology groups $H^i(X, W_j \sO_X)$, which are finite length $Wk$-modules with a Frobenius action, but they are not modules over $k$.
-The author of the article found in the literature only either works considering free $Wk$-modules with a Frobenius action ($F$-crystals) and $k$-modules with a Frobenius action (usual coherent cohomology).
-The case of finite length $Wk$-modules is in between these two cases.
+For the convenience of the reader, we present this material, which might be well known to the experts.
+The reason is that we need an $F$-module-like theory that applies to cohomology groups of the form $H^i\left(X, W_j \sO_X\right)$, where $X$ is projective.

-Before we state the definition of our main objects, let us explain also two notational decisions: \begin{itemize} \item As usual in the theory of $F$-crystals, we also denote the Frobenius morphism on $Wk$ by $\sigma : Wk \to Wk$ to avoid mixing it up with the Frobenius action on our modules.
+Before we state the definition of our main objects, let us also explain two notational decisions: \begin{itemize} \item As usual in the theory of $F$-crystals, we also denote the Frobenius morphism on $W(k)$ by $\sigma \colon W(k) \to W(k)$ to avoid mixing it up with the Frobenius action on our modules.

-\item To avoid the clash of notation with the theory of $F$-crystals, which concerns free $Wk$-modules, as explained above, we call our modules $Wk_{\sigma}$-modules. \end{itemize} Just for the definition of $Wk_{\sigma}$ modules we do not need to restrict to the case of finite $\length_{Wk}$.
-This additional condition we will impose only later where it is necessary.
+\item To avoid the clash of notation with the theory of $F$-crystals, which concerns free $W(k)$-modules, as explained above, we call our modules $W(k)_{\sigma}$-modules. \end{itemize} Just for the definition of $W(k)_{\sigma}$-modules, we do not need to restrict to the case of finite $\length_{W(k)}$.
+We will impose this additional condition only later where it is necessary.

-\begin{definition} A \emph{$Wk_{\sigma}$-module} is a pair $(M,F)$, such that $M$ is a $W k$-module, and $F : M \to M$ is an additive homomorphism such that
+\begin{definition} A \emph{$W(k)_{\sigma}$-module} is a pair $(M,F)$ such that $M$ is a $W(k)$-module and $F \colon M \to M$ is an additive homomorphism such that

-A \emph{$W k_{\sigma}$-submodule} of a $W k_{\sigma}$-module $M$ is a $W k$-submodule $N \subseteq M$ such that $F(N) \subseteq N$.
+A \emph{$W(k)_{\sigma}$-submodule} of a $W(k)_{\sigma}$-module $M$ is a $W(k)$-submodule $N \subseteq M$ such that $F(N) \subseteq N$.

 \end{definition}